onurjuzelle/TSP/README.md

  A solution to the TSP using different heuristic algorithms.

- - Input format is, identifier of the location and 2D Coordinates of the locations
+ - The input format is the same in every algorithm, identifier of the coordinates and the coordinates of the locations on the x-y axis

  Example: